robert-rjm/Drinking-BlackJack/Rules.md

 ## Drinking Rules
 ### Drinking based on own cards:
 - Drink once for each net hand lost against the Dealer
+  - _(e.g. if winning 1 hand and losing the other, penalties offset)_

 ### Drinking based on other Player(s) cards:
+- If another Player wins all their hands:
-- Other won all their hands + you lost at least 1 hand, then drink for each hand of Other
+  - If you lost at least one hand, drink once for each hand the other Player won
+  - If you won all your hands, you do not drink for the other Player's wins (see exceptions below)
-- Other won all their hands + you did not win all hands (tied but no lost hand), then drink for each hand of Other minus your hands that you won
+  - If you did not lose any hand but have at least one push (tie), drink once for each hand the other Player won, minus the number of your own hands that you won
-- Drink once for each successfully won double or split (both hands) of Other unless you must drink for all (see above)
+- Drink once for each successfully won double or split (both hands) of another Player unless you must drink for all (see above)
-- If Other has a Blackjack (21 in two cards), drink once
+- If another Player has a Blackjack (21 in two cards), you must drink 1 penalty.
-  - Also counts as Blackjack if splitting Aces
+  - This includes Blackjacks from split Aces.
+  - The penalty is doubled for each of the following, and these are cumulative:
-  - Drink double if Blackjack is suited (cumulative)
+    - If the Blackjack is suited (both cards same suit), double the penalty
-  - Drink double if Blackjack consists of a Jack and an Ace (cumulative)
-  - Drink double if Blackjack with both black cards (cumulative)
+    - If the Blackjack is specifically an Ace and a Jack, double the penalty
+    - If both cards are black (Spades or Clubs), double the penalty
-  - _(e.g. black Jack of Spades with black Ace of Spades result in 1*2*2*2 = 8 penalties)_
+    - _(e.g. a suited black Jack and Ace (Jack of Spades and Ace of Spades) results in 1 × 2 × 2 × 2 = 8 penalties)_
-- Drink once if Other won any hand that is suited
+- Drink once if another Player wins a hand that is suited (both cards of the same suit)
-  - Drink 4 penalties if Player wins a hand suited that they doubled or split
+  - The penalty is 4 instead of 1 if the hand was doubled or split
 - Ace of Spades is dealt to Dealer:
   - Everyone drinks once if it's Dealers first card
   - Dealer drinks once if it's Dealers second card